-Training Orthopaedic Trainers Course
+Training Orthopaedic Trainers Course (TOTs)

 The Training Orthopaedic Trainers (TOTs) programme has been established to improve the standard of teaching for those in trauma and orthopaedic (T&O) training and practice.
 The underlying premise is that if T&O trainers understand how people learn and how the T&O curriculum works, by translating that understanding into action, they should improve their teaching.

-2nd - 3rd December (London) Book Now
+2nd - 3rd December (London) FULLY BOOKED - Further Information

 An established T&O surgical trainer and our educational advisor, Lisa Hadfield-Law, facilitates each course.
 Over the last 20 years, Lisa has trained over 15,000 surgeons, from 68 countries within Europe, North America, Latin America, and Asia Pacific.